The Rose Tattoo (film): Plot

 Serafina Delle Rose, a Sicilian seamstress, living in a community in proximity to the Gulf of Mexico, fiercely proud of and loyal to her truck-driving husband Rosario, is pregnant with their second child.
-Estelle asks Serafina to make a shirt for her lover from expensive silk; Serafina does not know that the lover is Rosario and that Estelle has a tattoo of a rose on her chest to match his.
+Estelle asks Serafina to make a rose-colored shirt for her lover from expensive silk; Serafina does not know that the lover is Rosario and that Estelle has recently gotten a tattoo of a rose on her chest to match his.

 That night, Rosario is killed in an accident while trying to evade police during a smuggling run.
-Serafina collapses, and the doctor informs her daughter Rosa that she has miscarried.
+Serafina collapses, and the doctor informs her daughter Rosa that Serafina has miscarried.

 Three years later, Serafina has become a recluse, allowing her appearance and reputation to deteriorate.
 She decides to attend her daughter's graduation, but two prostitutes arrive demanding that she quickly mend their bandanas for a political convention.
 She reluctantly does but is appalled by their talk of men and reprimands them.
 One of the women, Bessie, takes offense and mocks Serafina with Rosario's infidelity.
 Serafina is infuriated when Rosa introduces her to her new sailor boyfriend Jack Hunter.
 She forces him to vow before a statue of the Virgin Mary that he will respect Rosa's innocence.

 Determined to find out the truth about Rosario, Serafina heads to the church to ask the priest if her husband had confessed to an affair with another woman.
 When he refuses to answer, she attacks him, and a truck driver named Alvaro pulls her off.
 He drives her home, where she offers to repair his torn shirt.
 She loans Alvaro the rose silk shirt that she had sewn the night of her husband's death until she is able to repair his, and they agree to meet later that night.